flutter/website/src/docs/development/data-and-backend/google-apis.md

 ## 4. Create and use the desired API class

-Use it to create the desired API type and call methods, for instance:
+Use the API to create the desired API type and call methods, for instance:

 <?code-excerpt "lib/main.dart" skip="125" take="6"?>
 ```dart